-$$y{idt} = h_i + dyq{dt} + \beta \times self{i,pre} + \theta \times self{i,pre} \times log(digital){d,t-1} + \epsilon{idt}$$ (5)
+$$y{idt} = h_i + dyq{dt} + \beta \times self{i,pre} + \theta \times self{i,pre} \times log(digital){d,t-1} + \epsilon{idt}$$ (4)

-y{idt} measures the log income of household i in district d in year t. dyq{dt} are districtyear-quarter fixed effects. $self{i,pre}$ measures whether the household is self-employed or not in the "pre" period, i.e., before we measure economic outcomes.
+y{idt} measures the log income of household i in district d in year t. dyq{dt} are district-yearquarter fixed effects.
+The inclusion of district-year-quarter fixed effects means that we identify our effect through the variation in the effect of digital payments across occupation categories, and our results cannot be explained away by time varying district characteristics. $self{i,pre}$ measures whether the household is self-employed or not in the "pre" period, i.e., before we measure economic outcomes.
 Specifically, we classify households under different categories based on their occupation status as of 2016, 2017, and 2018, i.e., before we measure the economic outcomes.
 A household gets classified under an occupation category if it is in the same category for at least 2 of these 3 years.
-We consider the following categories of occupation in the CPHS database as self-employed: Entrepreneurs, Self-employed Entrepreneurs, Self-employed Professionals, and Small Traders/Hawkers.
+We consider the following categories of occupation in the CPHS database as self-employed: Entrepreneurs, Self-employed Entrepreneurs, Selfemployed Professionals, and Small Traders/Hawkers.
 We label them all as "Entrepreneurs" for expositional convenience.
 We compare their outcomes with households who are salaried employees and workers.
 The comparison groups cover both the government employees and private sector employees, for example a salaried employee at a doctor's office or local business falls under this category.
 We estimate the model on the same sample as our base case analysis with equation 1, i.e., on the sample from 2018-2022 for which the digital payment data is available at the district-quarter level.